permutationlock/ztrait/README.md

 ## Declaring that a type implements a trait

-Alongside enforcing trait implementation in generic functions, types themselves can delare that they implement a given trait.
+Alongside enforcing trait implementation in generic functions, types themselves can declare that they implement a given trait.

 ```Zig
 const MyCounter = struct {